GaloisInc/daedalus/docs/_sources/user-guide/implicit-parameters.rst.txt

 of the implicit parameter ``?bigendian``:

 .. note::
-  These parsers use :ref:`Implicit Lifting` to make them more readable
+  These parsers use :ref:`Implicit Lifting` to make them more readable.

 .. code-block:: DaeDaLus